 Their prevalence in the food chain is equally concerning, with some research suggesting the compounds may only increase in concentration as one moves up the food chain.

 Chemical companies like 3M and Dupont have been manufacturing PFAS for industrial uses since World War II, billowing untold millions of tons of pollutants into the air, ground, and water.
+In fact, starting in the 1960s, the U.S. Department of Defense even required all branches of the military to use PFAS-containing firefighting foam.

 It was only in the early 2000s that the greater public became aware of how harmful the chemicals can be.